aelbarbary/aelbarbary.github.io/_posts/2017-9-26-pros-cons-software-engineer.md

 ---
 layout: post
-title: Pros and Cons for working as a software engineer ?
+title: Software Engineering as a career ...
+Pros and Cons
 comments: true
 ---